Gold, platinum prices up in Azerbaijan

 By Trend

-The price of gold increased by over 5.7 manat and exceeded 2,505 manat per ounce.
+The price of gold increased by over 6.8 manat and amounted to 2,480 manat per ounce.

-The price of silver increased by 0.15 manat and amounted to just over 29.1 manat per ounce.
+The price of silver increased by 0.247 manat and amounted to 28.9 manat per ounce.

-The price of platinum increased by 19.2 manat and amounted to over 1,544 manat per ounce.
+The price of platinum increased by 6.1 manat and amounted to just under 1,537 manat per ounce.

-The price of palladium increased by 46.9 manat to over 2,996 manat per ounce.
+The price of palladium decreased by 4.2 manat to 3,069 manat per ounce.

 |